Times Higher Education World University Rankings: Criteria and weighting

-Data for citation impact (measured as a normalized average citation per paper), comprising 32.5 percent of the overall score, came from 12,000 academic journals indexed by Thomson Reuters' large Web of Science database over the five years from 2004 to 2008.
+Data for citation impact (measured as a normalized average citation per paper), comprising 32.5 per cent of the overall score, came from 12,000 academic journals indexed by Thomson Reuters' Web of Science database over the five years from 2004 to 2008.
 The Times stated that articles published in 2009–2010 have not yet completely accumulated in the database.
 The normalization of the data differed from the previous rankings system and is intended to "reflect variations in citation volume between different subject areas," so that institutions with high levels of research activity in the life sciences and other areas with high citation counts will not have an unfair advantage over institutions with high levels of research activity in the social sciences, which tend to use fewer citations on average.

 The magazine announced on 5 September 2011 that its 2011–2012 World University Rankings would be published on 6 October 2011.
 At the same time, the magazine revealed changes to the ranking formula that will be introduced with the new rankings.
 The methodology will continue to use 13 indicators across five broad categories and will keep its "fundamental foundations," but with some changes.
-Teaching and research will each remain 30 percent of the overall score, and industry income will remain at 2.5 percent.
-However, a new "international outlook – staff, students and research" will be introduced and will make up 7.5 percent of the final score.
+Teaching and research will each remain 30 per cent of the overall score, and industry income will remain at 2.5 per cent.
+However, a new "international outlook – staff, students and research" will be introduced and will make up 7.5 per cent of the final score.
 This category will include the proportion of international staff and students at each institution (included in the 2011–2012 ranking under the category of "international diversity"), but will also add the proportion of research papers published by each institution that are co-authored with at least one international partner.
 One 2011–2012 indicator, the institution's public research income, will be dropped.